spectrocloud/librarium/docs/docs-content/troubleshooting/nodes.md

 ## OS Patch Fails

-When conducting [OS Patching](../clusters/cluster-management/os-patching.md), sometimes the patching process can timeout and fail.
+When conducting [OS Patching](../clusters/cluster-management/os-patching.md), sometimes the patching process can time out and fail.
 This issue is due to some OS patches requiring GRUB packages.
 GRUB updates often require user prompts, and if a user prompt is required during the OS patching process, the patching process will fail.

 ### Debug Steps